-- Only Accessible to Logged In Members With Benefits - Checking this box will ensure that that a user must be logged in before they can see the page.
+Only Accessible to Logged In Members With Benefits - Checking this box will ensure that a user must be logged in before they can see the page.

-- SEO Description - The meta description is a snippet (a tag in HTML) which summarizes a page's content.
+SEO Description - The meta description is a snippet (a tag in HTML) that summarizes a page's content.
 Search engines oftentimes show the meta description in search results.
+Learn more about SEO.

 3. From there, you can Save & Close OR Save & View your page.

-4. Once your page is created, you can then move on to adding a page to the website navigation if you'd like it to appear in your website's navigation menu.
+4. Once your page is created, you can then move on to adding a page to the website navigation if you'd like it to appear in your website's navigation menu on the frontend.